 - proliferation of the lymphatic tissue, including malignant tumours insufficient production of red blood cells serious diseases of the bone marrow accumulation of lymphatic fluid within the body shortness of breath, cough, which can be due to bronchiectasis (a condition in which the lung airways are abnormally dilated) or pulmonary fibrosis (scarring of the lung).
-Talk to your doctor if you develop a persistent cough or breathlessness. you develop a persistent cough or breathlessness decrease in the amount of antibodies in the blood - severe reduction in the number of certain white blood cells (possible symptoms are fever, sore throat, frequent infections) (agranulocytosis)
+Talk to your doctor if you develop a persistent cough or breathlessness. - decrease in the amount of antibodies in the blood severe reduction in the number of certain white blood cells (possible symptoms are fever, sore throat, frequent infections) (agranulocytosis)

-Not known (frequency cannot be estimated from the available data
+Not known (frequency cannot be estimated from the available data)

-- vallable data) alterations of the inner wall of the small intestine (intestinal villous atrophy) serious inflammation of the membrane that covers the brain and spinal cord serious inflammation of the heart and its valves bacterial infections usually resulting in a serious lung disorder (tuberculosis, atypical mycobacterial infection) - infection) serious disease of the kidney (BK virus associated - nephropathy) serious disease of the central nervous system (JC - serious disease or the central nervous system (JC virus associated progressive multifocal leucoencephalopathy) decrease in the number of certain white blood cells (neutropenia) change of the shape of certain white blood cells - Do not stop taking your medicine unless you have discussed this with your doctor first.
+- vailable data/ alterations of the inner wall of the small intestine (intestinal villous atrophy) serious inflammation of the membrane that covers the brain and spinal cord serious inflammation of the heart and its valves bacterial infections usually resulting in a serious lung disorder (tuberculosis, atypical mycobacterial infection) - serious disease of the kidney (BK virus associated - nephropathy) serious disease of the central nervous system (JC serious disease of the central nervous system (JC virus associated progressive multifocal leucoencephalopathy) decrease in the number of certain white blood cells (neutropenia) change of the shape of certain white blood cells - Do not stop taking your medicine unless you have discussed this with your doctor first.